Languages of China: Study of foreign languages

 English has been the most widely-taught foreign language in China, as it is a required subject for students attending university.
 Other languages that have gained some degree of prevalence or interest are Japanese, Korean, Spanish, Portuguese, and Russian.
 During the 1950s and 1960s, Russian had some social status among elites in mainland China as the international language of socialism.

 In the late 1960s, English replaced the position of Russian to become the most studied foreign language in China.
-After the Reform and Opening-up policy in 1988, English was taught in public schools starting in the third year of primary school.
+After the Reform and opening up policy in 1988, English was taught in public schools starting in the third year of primary school.

 Russian, French, and German language classes have been made widely available in universities and colleges.
 In Northeast China, there are many bilingual schools (Mandarin-Japanese; Mandarin-Korean; Mandarin-Russian), in these schools, students learn languages other than English.

 The Economist reported in 2006 that up to one fifth of the population was learning English.
 Gordon Brown, the former British prime minister, estimated that the total English-speaking population in China would outnumber the native speakers in the rest of the world in two decades.

 There have been a growing number of students studying Arabic, due to reasons of cultural interest and belief in better job opportunities.
 The language is also widely studied amongst the Hui people.
 In the past, literary Arabic education was promoted in Islamic schools by the Kuomintang when it ruled mainland China.

 There have also been a growing number of students choosing to learn Urdu, due to interest in Pakistani culture, close ties between the respective nations, and job opportunities provided by the CPEC.

 Interest in Portuguese and Spanish have increased greatly, due in part to Chinese investment in Latin America as well as in African nations such as Angola, Mozambique, and Cape Verde.
 Portuguese is also one of the official languages in Macau, although its use had stagnated since the nation's transfer from Portugal to the PRC.
 It was estimated in 2016 that 2.3% of Macau's locals spoke the language, although with government backing since then, interest in it has increased.
+Macau is used by China as a hub for learning Portuguese and diplomatic and financial ties with Brazil and Portuguese-speaking African countries.

+Esperanto became prominent in certain circles in the early 20th century and reached its peak in the 1980s, though by 2024 its prominence had declined.